TagnumElite/VectorBot/docs/faq.rst

 I will name some:

 - High Storage
-    - A user will have a banner per server
+    - A user will have a banner per guild
 - High CPU/Memory Usage
     - Each time a user is updated he will get a new splash

-I have more, I won't and will not script MultiServer Splash Support.
+I have more, I won't and will not script MultiGuild Splash Support.
 If you want me to do it as an example then I will.
 Even then it will not be enabled even in dev mode!